OWI > Help > Prediction Page > KML Controls

 The inward-pointing-arrows button (or pressing i) toggles the size of KML icons.
 By default they are shown normal size, but toggling the button makes them smaller, revealing more of the surrounding weather imagery.

 The overall KML name and description are shown below the GUI controls (below the imagery timestamps).
-Hovering or clicking on a map KML element (e.g. a line or icon/point) highlights it on the map, and adds its details -- layer name/description and placemark name/description -- to the lower left info area.
-Clicking outside the map (on the page background) un-highlights the currently-highlighted KML element (if any).
+Hovering or clicking on a map KML element (e.g. a line or icon/point) highlights it on the map, and shows its details -- layer name/description and placemark name/description -- in the below-GUI KML info area.
+Clicking anywhere else (e.g. map or page background) un-highlights the currently-highlighted KML element (if any).